 16. Chili Dog

-The origin of Chili dogs is still a mystery.
+The origin of chili hot dogs is still a mystery.
 Many people believe that it came from Texas, while some posit that it was invented at the Art’s Famous Chili Dog Strand located in southern Los Angeles.
 Nowadays, it is available at sports stadiums, local eateries, and street stands.

 You should never miss such an excellent chili dog recipe.